testingautomated-usi/genbo/README.md

 ## 2. Execute the experiments

-Assuming that the commands below will be executed on Mac.
+Assuming that the commands below will be executed on a Mac (CPU: 2.4 GHz 8-Core Intel Core i9, GPU: Intel UHD Graphics 630 1536 MB, RAM: 64 GB 2667 MHz DDR4).

 ### 2.1 Search for boundary state pairs

-The following command search for boundary state pairs (called frontier pairs in the code) of the weakest model `donkey-dave2-m1.h5`.
+The following command search for boundary state pairs (called frontier pairs in the code) of the weakest model `donkey-dave2-m1.h5` (the search is executed on the training track `track_0`, which is called `T1` in the paper).
+The `length-exponential-factor` variable in the code corresponds to the parameter `L` in the paper.

 ```commandline